| Day 1 | Cusco – Tocobamba (3700 m). Trek to Tinkoq (4154 m)

 Included meals: Breakfast, lunch |

-After passing the control, we will visit the archaeological site of Chachabamba, which was possibly built for religious purposes.
-Continuing with the hike, we will have our first break to taste some snacks while we observe the beautiful landscape.
-Views of the Urubamba River, surrounding mountains, and the Veronica glacier are impressive and visible throughout the hike.
-We will continue until we reach the archaeological site of Wiñayhuayna (2650m), a beautiful Inca construction that had different functions related with the daily life.
-Then, we will continue the hike to Intipunku or The Sun Gate (2730 m), where we will have a spectacular view of Machu Picchu and the surrounding mountain and valleys.
-After a short rest, we will head down a lovely trail, passing briefly by citadel to catch a bus (2433 m) that will take us to back the town of Aguas Calientes.
-Night in hotel.
+After a well deserved rest, we’ll begin our first experience en route to the famous Machu Picchu, but with a slightly different approach.
+We’ll depart from Ollantaytambo and board a train at the Ollantaytambo station, following the Urubamba River downstream to the location known as Kilometer 104, where our trek begins.
+The trailhead (2128 m) leads us up a fairly steep section of well maintained switchbacks, eventually connecting with the final stretch of the Classic Inca Trail.
+Along the way, we’ll have the chance to see other archaeological sites.
+After passing the checkpoint, we’ll visit the archaeological site of Chachabamba, believed to have been built for ceremonial or religious purposes.
+Continuing our hike, we’ll take our first break to enjoy some snacks while admiring the stunning landscape, with views of the Urubamba River, the surrounding mountains, and the Veronica Glacier visible throughout the route.
+We’ll continue hiking until we reach the impressive archaeological site of Wiñayhuayna (2650 m), a beautiful Inca structure believed to have served various functions related to daily life.
+From there, we’ll proceed to Intipunku, or the Sun Gate (2730 m), where we’ll be rewarded with a spectacular panoramic view of Machu Picchu and its surrounding mountains and valleys.
+After a short rest, we’ll descend along a scenic trail, passing briefly by the citadel before boarding a bus at 2433 meters that will take us back to the town of Aguas Calientes.
 Ascent: 602m / Descent: 297 m / Highest altitude: 2730 m / Distance: 16,7 km / Activity duration: 5-6 h

 Level of difficulty: Moderate